How to Avoid Deer Ticks

 Use Tick-Repelling Products and Practices

 Start by trimming back any long grass near your home and keep it short.
-Rake up dead leaves in your yard and either burn them, if that’s allowed, or take them to a compost site.
-Shower as soon as possible after coming in from anywhere ticks might live.
+Rake up dead leaves in your yard and burn them, if that’s allowed, or take them to a compost site.
+Shower as soon as possible after coming in from anywhere ticks might be.

 If you live in a rural area where your pet may run loose in possible tick hot spots, consider keeping it on a leash away from these areas.

-If you’re especially concerned about minimizing your chances of getting Lyme disease, use insect repellent containing DEET, or a product designed to kill all ticks in a certain area, such as these tick control tubes from Thermacell.
+To minimize your chances of getting Lyme disease, use insect repellent containing DEET, or a product designed to kill all ticks in a certain area, such as these tick control tubes from Thermacell.
 You can also buy clothes specially designed to repel insects from companies such as L.L.
-Bean or Rynoskin.
+Bean.